xnum/aicommits/README.md

 #### model

-Default: `gpt-3.5-turbo`
+Default: `gpt-4o-mini`

 The Chat Completions (`/v1/chat/completions`) model to use.
 Consult the list of models available in the [OpenAI Documentation](https://platform.openai.com/docs/models/model-endpoint-compatibility).

-> Tip: If you have access, try upgrading to [`gpt-4`](https://platform.openai.com/docs/models/gpt-4) for next-level code analysis.
-It can handle double the input size, but comes at a higher cost.
+> Tip: If you need more advanced capabilities, you can try upgrading to [`gpt-4o`](https://platform.openai.com/docs/models/gpt-4o) for enhanced code analysis.
+It offers better performance but comes at a higher cost.
 Check out OpenAI's website to learn more.

 #### timeout